DiegoDearest/DiegoDearest/README.md

 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me: discord diegodearest
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: i am a big JJBA Steel Bal Run fannatic, and a cowboy lover
+- ⚡ Fun fact: I do both traditional and digital art! i am a big JJBA Steel Bal Run fannatic, and a cowboy lover :)

 <!---
 DiegoDearest/DiegoDearest is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.